AYUSH Counselling 2025

 c) For questions other than financial ones, candidates may contact AACCC through email at counselling-aaccc@aiia.gov.in.

-The online allotment process will begin in accordance with the AACCC-UG Counseling Schedule for the Academic Year 2021-22.
+A. The online allotment process will begin in accordance with the AACCC-UG Counselling Schedule for the Academic Year 2025-26.
 Kindly refer to the Schedule, which is published on the website www.aaccc.gov.in.

-No documentation are necessary because it is an online allocation (Counseling) process.
-However, you must enter the same information that you provided when you registered for the NEET (UG), 2021 examination and upload a copy of your cancelled cheque/bank passbook/bank e-statement (having account details).
+A. No documentation are necessary because it is an online allocation (Counselling) process.
+However, you must enter the same information that you provided when you registered for the NEET (UG), 2025 examination and upload a copy of your cancelled cheque/bank passbook/bank e-statement (having account details).

 b) The security amount will be refunded to the candidate’s bank account, which was supplied at the time of online registration on the AACCC portal, www.aaccc.gov.in.